Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Problem Formulation

-Without loss of generality (via normalization), we assume $\|\theta^\star\|_2\le 1$.
-We denote by $a_t$ and $r_{t, a_t}$ the (random) action chosen and the (random) reward incurred at time $t$: $a_t$ is random because either it is randomly selected or the contexts $\big\{x_{t,a} \mid a \in [K]\big\}$ themselves are random, or both.
-We assume the contexts $\{x_{t,a}\}_{a \in [K]}$ are continuous random vectors \textbf{iid} drawn from a ($Kd$-dimensional) joint distribution each time: the independence is across time, but for each $t$, $x_{t,a}$'s can be arbitrarily correlated across different $a$'s.
-We impose the following mild conditions on the joint distribution:
+Without loss of generality (via normalization), we assume $\|\theta^\star\|_2\le 1$; the contexts $\{x_{t,a}\}_{a \in [K]}$ are random vectors \textbf{iid} drawn from a ($Kd$-dimensional) joint distribution each time: the independence is across time, but for each $t$, $x_{t,a}$'s can be arbitrarily correlated across different $a$'s.
+We denote by $a_t$ and $r_{t, a_t}$ the (random) action chosen and the (random) reward incurred at time $t$: $a_t$ is random because either it is randomly selected or the contexts $\{x_{t,a}\}_{a \in[K]}$ themselves are random, or both.
+We impose the following mild conditions on the context distribution: